Jennifer Lopez and Ben Affleck are engaged for the second time

 After their much-hyped reunion during the pandemic, Jennifer Lopez and Ben Affleck are engaged once again.
-J-Lo confirmed the rumors on April 8 via her newsletter, On the JLo, sharing a video of her green diamond ring with tears in her eyes.
-While emeralds have been growing in popularity among brides-to-be in recent years (see Megan Fox me and you style, for example), the green diamond is particularly special – being considered one of the rarest types of fancy diamonds.
+Lopez confirmed the rumors via her newsletter, JLo.
+Feather, on April 8, shared a video of her green diamond ring with tears in her eyes with her followers.
+While emeralds have been growing in popularity among brides-to-be in recent years (see Megan Fox me and you style, for example), the green diamond is particularly special and is considered one of the rarest and most unique types of diamonds.

 Read Full News